2018CS303/assignments-snikhil1998/DockerAssignment.md

 Problem Statement

-    • Dynamic Allocation of Linux systems for users.
+• Dynamic Allocation of Linux systems for users
-    • Each user should have independent Linux System.
+• Each user should have independent Linux System
-    • Specific training environment should be created in Container.
+• Specific training environment should be created in Container
-    • User should not allow to access other containers/images.
+• User should not allow to access other containers/images
-    • User should not allow to access docker command.
+• User should not allow to access docker command
-    • Monitor participants containers.
+• Monitor participants containers
 • Debug/live demo for the participants if they have any doubts/bug in running applications.
 • Automate container creation and deletion.

 Creating a training environment
     1. We will be using ubuntu container.
     2. Run the command
        	docker pull ubuntu